-Most of the audiovisual media in the Libraries is located at the Gateway Library on the second floor of the Johnson Center, Fairfax Campus.
-Formats available include LPs, CDs, laserdiscs, VHS tapes, DVDs, and Blu-ray discs.
+Most of the audiovisual media in the Libraries is located at the Gateway Library on the second floor of the Johnson Center, Fairfax campus.
+Formats available include laserdiscs, VHS tapes, DVDs, and Blu-ray discs.
 Music CDs and LPs are located at the Fenwick Library, Fairfax campus.

 Small curricula-related media collections are held at the Arlington Campus Library, and Mercer Library, Prince William Campus.